-One of the most pressing environmental issues for the community is the George Town landfill site, a government facility that manages the waste that visitors, residents and businesses on the Islands produce, known to some residents as 'Mount Trashmore'.
+One of the most pressing environmental issues for the community is the George Town landfill site, a Government facility that manages the waste that visitors, residents and businesses on the Islands produce.
+It is known to some residents as 'Mount Trashmore'.
 This great mound of rubbish is evidence of the waste legacy of many generations.

 The George Town Landfill

 This new landfill will be properly lined and all incinerated waste will be disposed of correctly in the small, controlled site.
-The Cayman Islands Government is hoping that this will be a final successful attempt at 'fixing the landfill', which has been promised for decades.
+The Cayman Islands Government is hoping that this will finally be a successful attempt at 'fixing the landfill', which has been promised for decades.

 How ReGen is Expected to Look: